 Payment Statuses

-Integrators can retrieve the current status of a payment at any time with the trackingId returned when the payment is created.
-Use this endpoint to verify completion, reconcile transactions, and keep internal records accurate.
+Integrators can retrieve the current status of a payment at any time using the trackingId returned when the payment is created.
+Use this endpoint to verify completion, support customer issues, and keep internal records accurate.

 Payment status checks complement webhooks, Reporting, and Settlement.
-Webhooks notify you when something changes, the status endpoint lets you query on demand, and Reporting and Settlement give you historical and settlement views across many payments.
+Webhooks notify you when something changes, this endpoint lets you query on demand, and Reporting and Settlement provide historical and settlement views across many payments.

 Overview